 Desensitize our dog toward other dogs.

-The problem with dog-to-dog aggression issues, is that in regular situations, the “other dog” stimulus is usually too strong and environment is too unstructured, for any learning to occur.
-Often, our dog quickly overloads and becomes reactive, because the other dog is too close, is staring, is hyper, or is charging toward us.
+The problem with dog-to-dog aggression issues, is that in regular situations the “other dog” stimulus is too strong, and environment is too unstructured for any learning to occur.
+Often, our dog overloads quickly and becomes reactive, because the other dog is too close, is staring, is hyper, or is charging toward us.

 In the desensitization process, we do training in a quiet, enclosed environment, and start with a very weak version of the problem stimulus.
-With dog-to-dog aggression, we use distance and other factors to weaken the strength of the “other dog” stimulus.
+In terms of reactivity toward other dogs, we can use distance to weaken its effect.

-By weakening the strength of the stimulus, we also weaken the strength of our dog’s reaction; so that he will be calm enough to listen and learn.
-This is necessary to create a training environment, where we can begin to teach our dog to be calm and relaxed in the presence of another dog.
+In this way, we also weaken the strength of our dog’s reaction, so that he will be calm enough to listen and learn.
+This is necessary, to create opportunities where we can begin to teach our dog to be calm and relaxed, while in the presence of another dog.

 First, the trainer would engage the other dog in training exercises, so that he stays in a fixed position, and is not focused on Sephy (i.e., no eye-contact).
 Both dogs are on-leash.

 I take Sephy a far distance away, far enough away that he is still calm and able to listen to me.
 Then, I get his attention by calling his name.
-If he looks at me, I praise and treat him for behaving well, while in the presence of another dog.
+If he looks at me, I praise, and treat him for behaving well.
 Sometimes, I also ask him to do very simple commands, e.g. Sit.

 Note – for desensitization to be successful, we want to keep our dog below his instinct threshold as much as possible.